I am here to support you through this difficult time.

 I am an accredited member of the British Association For Counselling & Psychotherapy (BACP) and I hold a BA Hons (1st) in Humanistic Counselling, a diploma in Neuro-Linguistic Programming (NLP), a certificate in couples counselling and a certificate in supervision.
-I am a member of the Independent Supervisor’s Network (ISN), the Federation of Drug & Alcohol Professionals (FDAP) and an associate member of the British Association for Behavioural & Cognitive Psychotherapies (BABCP).
+I am a member of the Independent Supervisor’s Network (ISN), the Federation of Drug & Alcohol Practitioners (FDAP) and an associate member of the British Association for Behavioural & Cognitive Psychotherapies (BABCP).

 I have twenty years’ experience of helping people recover from addiction and I have been in practice as a therapist for more than ten years.
 I have a additional training in helping people recover from trauma and anxiety, and overcome relationship problems.
 I am experienced in somatic psychotherapy and I have a particular interest in counselling for men – addressing the barriers to counselling that men frequently experience.